GenDivers-Preis 2026

 Application requirements

-• The submitted scientific/artistic thesis/final project must correspond to the above-mentioned understanding of a scientific/artistic examination in the fields of gender & queer studies, advanced feminism, and diversity studies and must have been submitted/presented at the Mozarteum University Salzburg between November 1, 2023, and October 31, 2026 (other
+• The submitted scholarly/artistic thesis/final project must correspond to the above-mentioned understanding of a scholarly/artistic examination in the fields of gender & queer studies, advanced feminism, and diversity studies and must have been submitted/presented at the Mozarteum University Salzburg between 1st November 2023 and 31st October 2026 (other educational institutions cannot be considered).

 • A thesis/final project can only be submitted once.